Showing posts with label Museum. Show all posts

 Question: Do you worry about charcoal polluting the colors?

 In regard to specific colors, Christy said, "I have no idea how it (the color) will end up.
-As soon as I put it down, it is affected by the color of the paper, which is the effect of simultaneous contrast (everything is affected by everything around it)."
+As soon as I put it down, it was affected by the color of the paper, which is the effect of simultaneous contrast (everything is affected by everything around it)."
 Because of this effect, she tested each pastel color on a side strip of paper before using it.
 As she applied the pastel colors, she emphasized that she was not rubbing them in but keeping them loose and fresh.
-She usually works only two-to-three hours at a time to keep the painting fresh.
+She usually works only two to three hours at a time to keep the painting fresh.
 She uses the edge of pastels to get the right hue, chroma, and value for an impressionistic approach (versus rendering).

 Christy likes Unison half-sticks, but her favorites are Henri Roche.
 They cost more but last a long time because she is not pressing or blending (to blend with Henri Roches, she would use a brush).
-The closest to Henri Roche she has found are Diane Townsend pastels.
+The closest to Henri Roche she has found are Diane Townsend's pastels.
 She loves the pumice in these pastels because it gives them a little texture, a breathiness, or airiness.

 At this point, Christy was starting on the lights, a warm yellow for the flowers.
 Also, she was softening hard edges so they would recede.
 She doesn't completely cover the paper, using the color of the paper as part of the painting.
 She said, "For a long time, I didn't submit work to shows because I didn't cover the entire surface.
 Then Richard McKinley told me that's old school."
-Christy said she likes for a lot of paper to show through.
+Christy said she likes a lot of paper to show through.
 In her finished paintings, the paper is part of the painting.
 She also uses a cloth to "fuzz out" the background.

 She was using Great Americans for the softened areas because they are a lot softer.
 She said, "Sometimes they are too textured, so I take a Holbein to work it in a little, to put texture more in the foreground."
 As she continued, she said she was "painting in the negative—adding neutral around the flowers, for example, and using cloth to soften the transitions."
 Because time was limited, Christy showed an earlier study of the same painting she was demonstrating to illustrate how the process proceeded.
 She concluded that it is important to spend time on the drawing and that "color is the icing on the cake."